-Cumulative PPNR leads to a reduction in capital over the planning horizon, due to the following factors: (i) increased operational risk expenses that include losses related to hypothetical idiosyncratic events; (ii) reduced net interest income arising from negative interest rates; and (iii) slightly lower non-interest income primarily driven by challenging economic conditions and a smaller overall balance sheet.
+Cumulative PPNR leads to a reduction in capital over the planning horizon, due to the following factors: (i) increased operational risk expenses that include losses related to hypothetical idiosyncratic events; 11 (ii) reduced net interest income arising from negative interest rates; and (iii) slightly lower non-interest income primarily driven by challenging economic conditions and a smaller overall balance sheet.

-DBTC's business strategy and risk profile has changed significantly since 2008, with an emphasis on exiting certain businesses while focusing on others and leading to reductions in RWA, which accounts for the majority of the CET1 ratio increase across the projection horizon.
+DBTC's business strategy and risk profile have changed significantly since 2008, with an emphasis on exiting certain businesses while focusing on others.
+Reductions in the balance sheet drove a decline in RWA over the nine-quarter projection horizon.
+These reductions in RWA account for the majority of the CET1 ratio increase across the projection horizon.